Crop-Phenomics-Group/CropSight/README.txt

-CropSight is a server system which runs on a network enabled web server.
+CropMonitor is a server system which runs on a network enabled web server.
 To install CM, a functioning PHP and SQL server is required.
 Whilst CM is designed to be easy to use and intuitive in design, allowing users with no technical background to utilize the tools, installation requires an IT professional.
 The only pre-requisites